 2 juveniles detained after estimated $25,000 in damages at Lawrence church

 Jan.
-25—Two juveniles have been detained after vandalism at a Lawrence County church that could reach $25,000 in damages, authorities and church officials said.
+26—Two juveniles have been detained after vandalism at a Lawrence County church that could reach $25,000 in damages, authorities and church officials said.

-Lawrence County Sheriff Chief Deputy Brian Covington said two males ages 13 and 15 allegedly broke into the New Antioch Church of Christ on Lawrence County 217 south of Hillsboro about 2 a.m.
+Lawrence County sheriff's Chief Deputy Brian Covington said two males ages 13 and 15 broke into the New Antioch Church of Christ on Lawrence County 217 south of Hillsboro about 2 a.m.
 Friday and damaged the building's interior, breaking at least six windows and three doors.

 "The church had security video surveillance that was key to finding the suspects," Covington said.
 "Investigators working with Lawrence County school resource officers were able to use video evidence obtained from the church to match up with a list of names provided by tips to identify the juveniles."